 serves 3-4 as an entrée, more as a side dish

-3/4 pound zucchini, diced (about 1 large or two small zucchini)
+3/4 pound zucchini, diced (roughly two medium zucchini)

 8 ounces Halloumi

 2-3 tablespoons canola oil

 1/2 cup basil, coarsely chopped